frederik-andersen/micropython-ePaperWeatherStation/README.md

 6. **Optional: Translate to your language**:
    The code is in English, but in ScreenManager the text is in Norwegian.
    Text to be translated:
   -  "Nå" -> "Now"
   -  "i morgen" -> "tomorrow"
   -  "Sist oppdatert" -> "Last update"

+7. **Optional: Run your own api**:
+  -  The code use my api to store large images.
+  -  If you want other images than me, you should run your own api.
+See flask_api folder and run it on pythonanywhere.com.

-5. **Upload the Code to Pico W**:
+8. **Upload the Code to Pico W**:
   - Use a tool like Thonny or rshell to upload the code to your Raspberry Pi Pico 2 W.
-- Do not upload the screenshots and flask_api.
+  - Do not upload the screenshots and flask_api directories.

 ### Usage
 1. **Power On the Pico W**: